 - Timeout errors

-request_id just in case you need to reach out to our support team.
-With this ID, we can speed up the troubleshooting process and figure out a solution for you.
+request_id in case you need to reach out to the support team.
+This ID can help speed up the troubleshooting process.

 - 201 Success responses

-If your integration uses recurrent links, make sure you:
+If your integration uses recurrent links, make sure that you:

-- Set a webhook URL in the dashboard so that you can receive webhook events.
+- Set up a webhook URL in the Dashboard so you can receive webhook events.

-- If it becomes needful, request a refresh rate of 6 or 12 hours
+- Request a refresh rate of 6 or 12 hours if needed.

-- Make sure you only send GET requests after your receive a webhook event
+- Only send GET requests after your receive a webhook event

-token_requiredstatuses, and if needed, prompt your users to update their credentials?
+token_required statuses, and prompt your users to update their credentials when needed.

-- New fields or a different order in the response body
+- New fields or a different field order in the response body

-- Change the number of characters for a string
+- Change in the number of characters in a string

-When you are switching to Production, make sure that:
+When you are going live with your applicaton, make sure that:

-- You are calling the production version of the Okra API
+- You are calling the production URL of the Okra API.